 Backlinks are another ranking factor in organic rankings.
 There are many ways to create quality backlinks.
 The caveat is that you need to make sure you get relevant links from authoritative sources.
 Such links are useful signals to search engines.
 The links help increase traffic to your website.
 Your SEO team needs to work closely with your PR team to ensure that they both understand what works well together.

-Your website should always contain quality content.
+Your website should always contain fresh quality content.
 This content helps PR teams organize new campaigns.
 In addition, external sites may want to link back to this content as a reliable source.
 Such actions gain your site valuable backlinks.
-These backlinks will help Google understand what kind of information users need and how well your site responds to users’ needs.
+These backlinks will help Google understand what kind of information users need and how well your site responds to their needs.

 Constraints of Enterprise SEO